Memory

 Inspect what's stored

-# Search for entries similar to a question
+# Search auto-saved entries

 entries = await memory.retrieve(